Bien21-00590/MeXE402_Midterm_ARNANTE_TOLENTINO/README.md

 ### **Data Preprocessing**

   The csv file for Iris classification contains the following columns: Id, Sepal Length, Sepal Width, Petal Length, Petal Width, and Species.
-To inspect the data without alternating with other programs that view datasetes, we can use commands data.info or dataset.head or even similar commands to view datasets on vscode itself however, through this method we can only observe a shortened overview of the dataset
+To inspect the data without alternating with other programs that view datasets, we can use commands data.info or dataset.head or even similar commands to view datasets on vscode itself however, through this method we can only observe a shortened overview of the dataset

 <img width="747" alt="display data" src="https://github.com/user-attachments/assets/f6b305ab-9e09-4e1d-ae43-fc515b6d17b4">
 <img width="754" alt="display info" src="https://github.com/user-attachments/assets/d20dbd14-2a7c-4f61-b448-6b7197e06870">